funcompbio/assignment-6/README.md

-Using the `index()` method, optimize the SMILES parser that you have written in Python in Practical 7, which takes a SMILES string as input and returns the molecular formula as output in the right format. **The final code should have less than 35 lines**, excluding blank and comment lines, and it should provide the correct molecular formula given the corresponding input SMILES string, at least for the following drugs: _aspirine_, _ibuprofen_, _caffeine_ and _nevirapine_.
+Using the `index()` method, optimize the SMILES parser that you have written in Python in Practical 7, which takes a SMILES string as input and returns the molecular formula as output in the right format. **The final code should have less or equal than 35 lines**, excluding blank and comment lines, and it should provide the correct molecular formula given the corresponding input SMILES string, at least for the following drugs: _aspirine_, _ibuprofen_, _caffeine_ and _nevirapine_.
 Please use the [DrugBank](https://drugbank.com) to figure out their corresponding